The 50 Best Books for Toddlers list is complete!

 With unmistakable characters and signature rhymes, Dr. Seuss’s beloved favorite has cemented its place as a children’s classic.
 Also, it makes me want to go to a diner.

 This was the Amazon Best Children’s Book of 2013.
 It is a hard hitting look at what happens when crayons have had enough and go on strike.
 Or something like that.
-This book has been a huge success, and is geared toward older toddler/early school-aged kids.
+This book has been a huge success – while I’m counting it as a best selling toddler book, it’s geared toward older toddler/early school-aged kids.
+My Kindergartener loves it too.

 YOU MAY ALSO BE INTERESTED IN THESE POSTS: